 Upgrading In this process, the best possible ram is mated to many ewes, often of variable quality.
 This is done repeatedly, gradually elevating the overall standard of the flock as the better individuals are retained.
 Quality steadily rises over the generations.
 This system does have particular application where an exotic breed is trying to be established.
 It is also useful when quality ewes are limited or finances restrict their availability.
 It is the preferred method for some breeders.
 The main disadvantages of this system are that it takes years and produces significant numbers of lesser value animals.
 To increase the numbers of a rare breed such as a Persian, for example, the process essentially works like this.
-1/Ewes, usually Dorpers are chosen to mate to a Persian ram.
-As Dorpers are approximately half Persian they represent the first cross (or F1 Persian hybrids) 2/ If 20 Dorper ewes (for example) are mated to a Persian ram.
-On average this is likely to produce 10 ewe lambs ( that are second cross ie F2 Persian hybrids) and 10 ram lambs.
-The 10 ram lambs are discarded from the breeding program 3/ The 10 second cross (F2) ewe lambs are then mated to another Persian ram.
-On average this is likely to produce 5 ewe lambs and 5 ram lambs.
-The 5 ram lambs are discarded from the breeding program 4/ The 5 third cross (or F3) ewe lambs are then mated to another Persian ram.
-On average this produces 2-3 ewe lambs and 2-3 ram lambs.
-The ram lambs are discarded from the breeding program 5/ The 2- 3 fourth cross (or F4) ewe lambs are mated to a Persian ram .
-On average this produces 1 or 2 ewe lambs and 1or 2 ram lambs.
+1/Ewes, usually Dorpers, are chosen to mate to a Persian ram.
+As Dorpers are approximately half Persian, they represent the first cross (or F1 Persian hybrids).
+If 20 Dorper ewes (for example) are mated to a Persian ram, on average this is likely to produce 10 ewe lambs (which are second-cross, i.e. F2 Persian hybrids) and 10 ram lambs.
+The 10 ram lambs are discarded from the breeding program.
+2/ The 10 second-cross (F2) ewe lambs are then mated to another Persian ram.
+On average, this is likely to produce 5 ewe lambs and 5 ram lambs.
+The 5 ram lambs are discarded from the breeding program.
+3/ The 5 third-cross (or F3) ewe lambs are then mated to another Persian ram.
+On average, this produces 2-3 ewe lambs and 2-3 ram lambs.
+The ram lambs are discarded from the breeding program.
+4/ The 2- 3 fourth-cross (or F4) ewe lambs are mated to a Persian ram .
+On average, this produces 1 or 2 ewe lambs and 1or 2 ram lambs.
 The ram lambs are again discarded from the breeding program.
-6/ The 1 or 2 fifth cross (or F5) ewe lambs are submitted for assessment and may be considered for registration as a Persian sheep.
-The ram lambs are discarded from the breeding program If each ewe lamb is mated to produce a lamb at around her first birthday ( which is probably optimistic ) the time involved to produce the 1 or 2 F5 ewes is 4 years.
+5/ The 1 or 2 fifth-cross (or F5) ewe lambs are submitted for assessment and may be considered for registration as a Persian sheep.
+The ram lambs are discarded from the breeding program.
+If each ewe lamb is mated to produce a lamb at around her first birthday, the time involved to produce the one or two F5 ewes is 4 years.

 Another potential disadvantage is that gene sharing is not always even.
 If a registered Persian ram is crossed with a ewe of another breed, the lambs are not all 50% Persian.
 This is the average amount of gene sharing and is the level found actually in only 1% of lambs.
-In reality the lambs are anywhere between 1% and 99% Persian.
+In reality, the lambs are anywhere between 1% and 99% Persian.
 When you get to F5, the lambs in theory could be anywhere from 5% to 95% Persian.
 Many of these F5 crossbred animals will look like Persians but as many genes are carried recessively they will not be visible phenotypically.
 These recessive genes will become apparent as these animals are bred from, particularly if these animals are mated together.

-Based on the above figures the 2 or 3 Persians produced would cost $ 5,500 to $6,000 to produce.
-Statistically half would be ewes.
-For this cost only one F5 ewe may be produced.
+Based on the above figures, the two or three Persians produced would cost about $11,000 to produce.
+Statistically, half would be ewes.
+For this cost, only one F5 ewe may be produced.
 This of course makes no allowance for the breeder’s time and ignores unpredictable problems such as the death of a ewe or lamb.
-This cost is offset by the sale of the 1 or 2 F5 rams produced, resale of the Dorper ewes, resale of the purchased Persian rams and disposal of the crossbreds.
+This cost is offset by the sale of the one or two F5 rams produced, resale of the Dorper ewes, resale of the purchased Persian rams and disposal of the crossbreds.

 The recipient ewes then carry the embryo/foetus/lamb to term, give birth naturally and raise the lamb as their own.
-On average 6 lambs are obtained with each flush but more can be obtained.
-Occasionally over 40 can be obtained.
-It is unusual to get less than 3.
-After flushing the donor ewes can be returned to the paddock, run normally with a ram and give birth to their own lamb naturally.
+On average, six lambs are obtained with each flush but more can be obtained.
+Occasionally, over 40 can be obtained.
+It is unusual to get less than three.
+After flushing, the donor ewes can be returned to the paddock, run normally with a ram and give birth to their own lamb naturally.
 The technique in sheep employs the same technology and methods used in IVF in people.

 Embryo Transfer is a standard veterinary practice that is not regarded as cruel by the RSPCA or the Australian Veterinary Association.
-It is important to remember that embryo transfer in sheep and IVF in people use the same methods and techniques.
-Obviously IVF is not regarded as “cruel” in people.
-It is important to remember also that if not for ET, then many of the genetics in Australia today would not be present.
+It is important to remember that embryo transfer in sheep and IVF in people use similar methods and techniques.
+Obviously, IVF is not regarded as “cruel” in people.
+It is important to remember also that, if not for ET, then many of the genetics in Australia today would not be present.
 The statement “quality not quantity” makes no sense when talking about upgrading.
 Exactly the opposite is achieved as larger numbers of poorer quality genetic animals are produced.
 Breeders can choose for themselves what methods work best for them.
 Often an integrated approach is the answer.